vardelta972/obsmath/tpc_notes/Axiom Of Completeness.md

 #### Cauchy Form
 It's equivalent to saying every cauchy sequence in R converges. #mpro #ipro #pro -> The usual progression in books.
-<- yet to be done
+<- yet to be done later.

 ##### IVT
 It's equivalent to [[IVT]] in the case of reals.